Singularity on PODBack to documentation index

 Introduction to Singularity

-POD supports Singularity, a powerful Linux container platform designed for HPC clusters by Lawrence Berkeley National Laboratory.
+POD supports Singularity, a powerful Linux container platform designed for HPC clusters.

 Singularity enables users to have full control of their environment, enabling a non-privileged user to "swap out" the operating system on the host for one they control.
 As an example, Singularity can provide a user with the ability to create an Ubuntu image of their application, and run the containerized application on POD in its native Ubuntu environment.